-Next: Drive to Fifth Street Brewpub to start your walking tour of Dayton’s breweries
+Next: Drive to Fifth Street Brewpub to start your Dayton brewery walking tour.

 I recommend: Start your walking brewery tour of Dayton here!
 Also, try the mint cookie stout.

-Next: walk 13 minutes to Toxic Brew Company
+Next: Walk 11 minutes to Toxic Brew Company

-I recommend: Visiting this if you’re only going to one, because of its awesome location in the historic Oregon District
+I recommend: Visiting this if you’re only going to one, because of its location in the historic Oregon District.

 Next: Walk 7 minutes to Warped Wing Brewing Company

-Next: Walk four minutes to the Dayton Beer Co.
+Next: Walk 4 minutes to the Dayton Beer Co.

 Next: Walk 4 minutes to Lock 27 Brewing

 I recommend: The ghost pepper beer!
 It’s super spicy but has a great chocolatey flavor.
 Also, try the food.
-The wings, pretzels, and salmon we ate were all amazing.
+The wings, pretzels, and salmon we ate were all really good.

-Crafted and Cured This bar is near the Oregon District, only a few minutes from Toxic Brew Pub.
-The bar has 60 beers and ciders on tap, and an old fashioned vintage ambiance.
-They also have a meat and cheese bar, where they serve delicious charcuterie platters.
+They also have a meat and cheese bar where you can create your own charcuterie platters.
 Finally, you can grab some beers or a bottle of wine to go from their retail selection as well.
-The food isn’t cheap, but it’s unique, delicious, and presented well.
-You can learn more about it here… it’s definitely worth checking out in my opinion.
+The food isn’t cheap, but it’s definitely good.

-Ok, these are the six companies that make up my Dayton brewery guide.
-However, I’m not gonna leave it at just that!
 I also took the time to track down the names and locations of every brewery within reasonable driving distance, for those of you that are ready to branch out for more.
-I haven’t been to these yet, but am hoping to check a few more off my list while I’m home for the holidays.
-Eight more local breweries as listed below, sorted by location.
+Ten more local breweries are listed below, sorted by location.

 Star City Brewery Company 319 S 2nd St, Miamisburg, OH 45342 Website